Frequently Asked Questions

 1982.
 The school is the highest ranking medical school for training doctors to practice acupuncture

 Where is Dr. Peng credentiated outside of his clinic?

-care team, he serves as main acupuncturist for NIH.
+pain and palliative care team, he serves as main acupuncturist for NIH since 2005.

 What is Dr. Peng's approach for acupuncture treatment?

 Dr. Peng practices acupuncture according to the principles of Traditional Chinese Medicine.
 It

 emphasizes the balance of Yin-Yang, regulation of Qi movement and adjustment of functions of internal

 organs.
 His practice also incorporates concept of current medical diagnosis/treatment into the

 What is the concept of personalized medicine in Dr. Peng's practice?

 Personalized medical care is at the heart of Dr. Peng's practice.
 Personalized medicine that focuses on